Tests Used to Diagnose Depression

 - Hamilton Rating Scale for Depression (HRSD), also known as the Hamilton Depression Rating Scale (HDRS) or abbreviated to HAM-D -- a multiple choice questionnaire that doctors may use to rate the severity of a patient's depression

 When you take a test or inventory, you may feel uncomfortable responding honestly to questions or statements that are made.
 The person who administers the test will be asking about depression and mood, depression and cognition, and the physical feelings of depression such as lack of energy, sleep disturbance, and sexual problems.
 Try to be as honest as you can when assessing your symptoms.
-Then your doctor can make an accurate diagnosis and prescribe the most effective treatment.
+Questionnaires and screening tools can help a mental health professional in making a diagnosis, but rating scales in themselves are not a substitute for a clinical diagnosis made from a thorough interview.
+Once your doctor has made an accurate diagnosis he or she can then prescribe an effective treatment.